 When she became a single mother of three young children in 2007, Lynne parlayed her communication skills into a new role as Founder and Chief Creative Officer at Your People – a marketing and public relations company with a focus on purpose and story that revolutionizes how organizations build brand awareness and grow their revenues.
-Since 2013, Lynne has specialized in working with schools, universities and education-focused nonprofits.
+Since 2013, she has specialized in working with schools, universities and education-focused nonprofits.
 She is now the mom of four teenagers, 3 in high school and 1 in college.

 Today, Lynne is a 2020 member of the Forbes Agency Council and repeatedly receives awards for her innovative leadership in marketing and public relations.
-In 2019, she was recognized by MichBusiness as a Marketing & PR Prophet, and in 2018 Crain’s Detroit Business named Lynne a Notable Woman in Marketing.
+In 2019, she was recognized by MichBusiness as a Marketing & PR Prophet, and in 2018 Crain’s Detroit Business named her a Notable Woman in Marketing.

 Her most recent venture is the Make Meaning Movement, including the Make Meaning Podcast, which Lynne launched in 2018.
 Lynne also writes a regular Make Meaning column for the Oakland Press.
 Find her inspiring articles about marketing with meaning there and at Forbes.com.

 A Fulbright Specialist, Lynne graduated from University of Michigan (BA, Communications/English) and Goddard College (MFA, Writing).
 In 2018, she completed the Goldman Sachs 10,000 Small Businesses Entrepreneurship Certification.
-Lynne is the mother of four teenagers and lives with her husband and children in Huntington Woods, Michigan.
+She is the mother of four teenagers and lives with her husband and children in Huntington Woods, Michigan.